core-wg/senml-spec/rtcweb-video/draft-ietf-rtcweb-video-00.md

 Introduction
 ============

-WebRTC endpoints can use interactive video.The video might come from a camera, screen recording, stored file, or other source.
-This specification defines how the video is used and special considerations for processing the video as well as algorithms WebRTC devices need to support.
+One of the major functions of WebRTC endpoints is the ability to send and receive interactive video.
+The video might come from a camera, a screen recording, a stored file, or some other source.
+This specification defines how the video is used and discusses special considerations for processing the video.
+It also covers the video-related algorithms WebRTC devices need to support.